Mrazi09/LQ_collider_project/README.md

 **Plots** Folder with various plots, as well as the associated python script (as well as a ```jupyter``` notebook) to draw them

+**EVO** Folder with main scripts to run the genetic algorithm.
+One can opt between accuracy (loss function set to binary cross-entropy) or asimov mode (loss function is defined as the inverse of the Asimov estimate).
+To jump between the different modes, one must alter the flags inside ```train_signal2.py```.

 To download, click on ```<> Code``` on top of the page and select ```Download ZIP```.
 One can also use git to clone the repo to your local machine as ```git clone https://github.com/Mrazi09/LQ_collider_project.git``` in the terminal.

 For additional information or questions, feel free to contact me by email (jpedropino@ua.pt or johnppg5@gmail.com)